Vision AI: Visual Anomaly Detection

 For both the use cases, identified defects (deviation from standard visual inputs) in the product are represented on heat maps, error maps, and reconstructed images.
 These models then can be evaluated by the users on model confidence score, training and validation accuracy, precision, F1 score, CPU and GPU memory usage, and the algorithm’s performance.
 On satisfactory results, these models are tuned with hyperparameters and can be deployed in production to access the product’s visual inputs in real-time.

 Moreover, error-free and defective product images are stored in an image repository.
 These images are tagged and labelled accordingly for training purposes.
-Each time a new image is fed to the platform, a new model is generated for that particular image.
+Each time a new image is fed to the Vision AI, a new model is generated for that particular image.
 These models get stored in the model repository for future references with their respective training results.

 Model Training Dashboard

-Model Evaluations
+Screen of Model Evaluations

 Model Evaluation Annotations